fuzziqersoftware/newserv/README.md

 *Notes:*
 1. *Players can create games, edit decks, trade cards, and participate in auctions, but CARD battles don't work on Episode 3 Trial Edition on newserv.*
 2. *Some BB-specific features are not well-tested (for example, some quests that use rare commands may not work properly).
 Please submit a GitHub issue if you find something that doesn't work.*
+3. *This is the only version of PSO that doesn't have any way to identify the player's account - there is no serial number or username.
+For this reason, AllowUnregisteredUsers must be enabled in config.json to support PC NTE, and PC NTE players receive a random Guild Card number every time they connect.
+To prevent abuse, PC NTE support can be disabled in config.json.*

 ## Setup